VirtoCommerce/vc-module-pricing/README.md

 The **Pricing Module** is designed for storing, managing and evaluating product prices.

 The Pricing Module is consisted of three main objects:

-''
+1. Price
+1. Price list
-- Price
+1. Price list Assignment
-- Pricelist
-- Pricelist Assignment

 ### Price
-''

 The purpose of this object is to store the item price in the system and support a static discount and a tier price.
 The price has the following key characteristics:

 - **Product** (required) - is an object that the current price relates to.